Sejm of the Polish–Lithuanian Commonwealth: Proceedings

 A sejm began with a solemn mass, a verification of deputies mandates, and election of the Marshal of the Sejm (also known as the Speaker).
 (The position of the Marshal of the Sejm (and sejmik) who presided over the proceedings and was elected from the body of deputies evolved in the 17th century.)
 Next, the kanclerz (chancellor) declared the king's intentions to both chambers, who would then debate separately till the ending ceremonies.

 After 1543 the resolutions were written in Polish rather than Latin.
 All legislation adopted by a given sejm formed a whole and was published as a "constitution" of the sejm.
 Prior to the May 3 Constitution, in Poland the term "constitution" (Polish: konstytucja) had denoted all the legislation, of whatever character, that had been passed at a sejm.
 Only with the adoption of the May 3 Constitution did konstytucja assume its modern sense of a fundamental document of governance.
 From the end of the 16th century, the constitutions were printed, stamped with the royal seal, and sent to the chancelleries of the municipal councils of all voivodeships of the Crown and also to the Grand Duchy of Lithuania.
 Such constitutions were often subjected to some final tweaking by the royal court before being printed, although that could lead to protests among the nobility.
+Moreover, per 1569 Union of Lublin stipulations, such constitutions were void in the Grand Duchy of Lithuania until they were confirmed by affixing the Great Seal of Lithuania, which was possessed by the Grand Chancellor of Lithuania, or the Lesser Seal of Lithuania, which was possessed by the Vice-Chancellor of Lithuania.
+The Grand Chancellor of Lithuania and Vice-Chancellor of Lithuania were regarded as guardians of the laws and were obliged to refuse to affix the Lithuanian seals to any documents that would violate the laws or act to the detriment of the state.